NateZimmer/Optimization-Tutorials/Pages/NonLinearMultipleDataSets.md

 ```

-We now have a non-linear least squares solver that can accept multiple data sets.
+We now have a non-linear least squares solver that can utilize multiple data sets.
 As a crappy example, lets identify a line:

 <p align='center'><img src='Images/lmaB1.png'</p>